cloudedbats/cloudedbats_cloud/README.md

 # CloudedBats - in the cloud

+This is a part of CloudedBats: http://cloudedbats.org

 This repository is for future development.
 The purpose is to use modern cloud technologies for storing and processing large quantities of data.

+## Contact

+Arnold Andreasson, Sweden.

+info@cloudedbats.org